pedrou2000/SymArt/README.md

 # SymArt
 A project to create geometrical and mathematical art.

-The drawing interface for SymArt is now live and can be accessed at the following URL: [SymArt Drawing Interface](https://pedrou2000.github.io/SymArt/drawing_interface.html).
+The drawing interface for SymArt is now live at [SymArt Drawing Interface](https://pedrou2000.github.io/SymArt/drawing_interface.html).

 Feel free to try it out and explore the features!